darinz/PSL/README.md

 - Report issues or suggest improvements via the [Issues](https://github.com/darinz/Statistical-Learning/issues) page
 - Submit pull requests for corrections, new notes, or additional resources
 - Help enhance documentation and add new visualizations
+- Contribute new modules or expand existing ones

 ### Guidelines

 - Fork the repository and create a feature branch
 - Make your changes with clear, descriptive commit messages
 - Open a pull request with a summary of your contribution
+- Ensure code examples run successfully
+- Update documentation to reflect any changes

 ## Acknowledgements